klange/toaruos/README.md

 # ToaruOS (とあるOS) #

-とあるOS (ToaruOS) is a hobby kernel and supporting userspace, built mostly from scratch, in development since December of 2010.
+とあるOS (ToaruOS) is a hobby operating system built mostly from scratch, including both a kernel and userspace.

-This repository contains the kernel, modules, and core userspace.
+This repository contains the kernel, modules, and core userspace applications and libraries.
 Some third-party libraries and utilities are required to build a working system.

+## Build Instructions ##

+Please ensure you are running [a supported environment](https://github.com/klange/toaruos/wiki/Testing-and-Building#requirements) before continuing.

+Start by building a toolchain:

+    make toolchain

+You may be prompted to enter your password for `sudo` to install required packages.
+The toolchain build scripts will then build several dependencies for building ToaruOS such as a GCC cross compiler and a few libraries used by the userspace.
+This may take around thirty minutes to an hour to complete, depending on your hardware.
+Once it is done, verify there were no errors and then follow the instructions provided to continue with the build.

+If you experience issues, please join our [IRC channel](#irc) for help.

-## History
+## History ##

 ToaruOS started as a side project at the University of Illinois at Urbana-Champaign.
 For several months in late 2011 and early 2012, the University's [SIGOps](http://www.acm.uiuc.edu/sigops/) chapter managed development efforts focused on building the original compositing GUI.
 Since then, the project has mostly been a one-man effort with a handful of third party contributions.